zsulsw/MSASect2/README.md

 Visit the **[GitHub Releases](https://github.com/zsulsw/MSASect2/releases)** to download the latest version or any previous release.

+## 🍏 Installation in MacOS Notes:

+When you open the software after installation, you may see the message:
+> "It is damaged and cannot be opened.
+You should move it to the Bin."

+### Solution:

+#### First Step:
+1. Open **System Preferences**.
+2. Select **Security and Privacy**.
+3. Go to the **General** tab.
+4. Choose **Anywhere** under the "Allow apps downloaded from" section.

+#### Second Step:
+1. Copy the following command, but don't press enter yet (Note the space at the end.):

+sudo xattr -r -d com.apple.quarantine

+2. Open **Finder** and navigate to the **Applications** directory.
+Find the software icon.
+3.Drag the software icon into the Terminal window.
+This will append the path to the command you pasted.
+It should look something like:

+sudo xattr -r -d com.apple.quarantine /Applications/MSASect2.app

+4. Press **Enter** in the Terminal window.
+5. You will be prompted for your system password.
+Enter it and press **Enter** again.

 ## 📕 Functions and Features

 ### Advanced Analysis Algorithms